 (June-Aug, Mid-Dec-Early Jan, Easter)

-Festive Christmas the ambiance in December.
+Festive Christmas atmosphere in December.

 Largest crowds, highest prices for flights and accommodation.
 Long lines at attractions.